HubTurbo/addressbook/docs/Logging.md

 **Note to developers**
 - The logging level can be controlled using the `loggingLevel` setting in the configuration file (See [Configuration](../docs/Configuration.md)).
-- The global-logger `AppLogger` can be obtained using `LoggerManager.getLogger(Class)` which will log messages according to `src/main/resources/log4j2.json`'s specified patterns
+- The `AppLogger` for a class can be obtained using `LoggerManager.getLogger(Class)` which will log messages according to `src/main/resources/log4j2.json`'s specified patterns

 **log4j2 information**
 - Supposedly optimized version of `LogBack`